 - Obtain a Tax ID number

-What else must you consider?
+What else must you consider when forming a company?

 Company Share Capital